Kindergarten and PreK for Ages 4-6:

 Daily Rhythm:

-We gather for half an hour outside in the mornings.
+In our Dragonfly Kindergarten, we gather for half an hour outside in the mornings.
 Our day starts with a morning circle time where we sing and make wishes for our day.
-After a breakfast snack, we have indoor play with art, story time, music, nature knowledge, plays and puzzles.
+After a breakfast snack, we have art, story time, music, nature knowledge, plays and puzzles.
 A second snack finds us headed outside for free play in a space designed to encourage curiosity and experience and exploring the gifts of nature.
-Lunch is enjoyed inside with sharing time.
-The Monday/Wednesday group ends the day in the garden at half past one o’clock.
+We focus on STEM and literacy skills before lunch is enjoyed inside.
+During table time, we may collaborate to publish a class alphabet book or make our own gingerbread books with a felt cookie that moves through the book as each page is turned.
+In our final outdoor segment, we will play at the water table where we can design bridges and dams and learn about inclined planes and fulcrums before visiting our small garden to tend to the plants and taste our way to pick up time.

-The Tuesday/Thursday class heads outside for a two hour adventure before their 3:30 pick up.
-We hike through Foothill Park and Commonwealth Lake Park and the neighborhood a one block circle around those parks.
+The Tuesday/Thursday Firefly class heads outside for a two-three hour adventure just after oatmeal.
+We hike through Foothill Park and Commonwealth Lake Park and the neighborhood a one block radius around those parks.
 Some days our outside time will involve a long walk sighting occasional geese and blue heron and ducks and nutria.
 Some afternoons take us to a hiking path with little muddy hills perfect for sliding down or to act out the three pigs in the woods with puppets and a game of wolf tag.
 Students in this class must have listening skills and impulse control that allow them to stay with the group and follow instructions to participate.

 998134_1167785559913097_5714500977873962326_n[1].jpg